thundergnat/Lingua-EN-Numbers/README.md

       out numeric strings.

 Takes a Boolean or any value that can be coerced to a Boolean as a flag to disable / enable inserting commas.
-No value is treated as True.
+Absence of a value is treated as True.
 E.G.

     no-commas;